👐🏾 summer 2026: join us 👐🏾

 what’s on

-👉🏾 the Artist Publishing Practicum: A weekend to learn and share publishing resources and ideas—by artists, for artists, and open to all.
-Archive coming soon
+Now live: the 2025 Artist Publishing Practicum video archive.
+In Spring 2025 we hosted the first Artist Publishing Practicum, a weekend to learn and share publishing resources and ideas—by artists, for artists, and open to all.
+Visit the video archive here.

-Every other week, Quincy and Steffani share an email conversation about writerly things to read and contemplate.
+Quincy and Steffani periodically share an email conversation about writerly things to read and contemplate.
 The letter includes information about artist opportunities and is the best way to learn about events and happenings at Louis Place.
 This year, our letter also includes chats with artists and authors in our community; these are slowly being added to our website archive.

 Sign up for the letter here; unsubscribe at any time.